vantezzen/nordigen/README.md

 );

 // We have now create a requisition but we will need to redirect the user to their bank's website now.
-For that, we need the requisition link for the user's bank const requisitionLink = await nordigen.getRequisitionLink(userAspsp.id);
+For that, we need the requisition link for the user's bank const requisitionLink = await nordigen.getRequisitionLink(requisition, userAspsp.id);

 // You may now redirect the user to this link and wait while they authenticate at their bank.